-To facilitate transition from basic sciences to hospital-based training by reinforcing relevance of basic sciences to clinical practice, facilitating recall of clinically relevant basic science concepts and encouraging students to engage in active learning and facilitate critical thinking.
+- To facilitate transition from basic sciences to hospital-based training by reinforcing relevance of basic sciences to clinical practice, facilitating recall of clinically relevant basic science concepts and encouraging students to engage in active learning and facilitate critical thinking. - 2.
+To facilitate understanding of clinical medicine by reinforcing the clinically relevant basic and applied science concepts and encouraging students to engage in active learning and facilitate critical thinking.